foggy71/zxnext-dev-primer/README.md

 For future consideration:

-- (New) [NextBuildStudio's Sprite Editor](https://github.com/em00k/NextBuildStudio) - New kid on the block.
+- (New) [NextBuild Studio's Sprite Editor](https://github.com/em00k/NextBuildStudio) - New kid on the block.
 Currently in closed beta.

 ## (Game Dev) Music/Sound Editor: Remy's AYFX Editor (Needs more investigation)